Key takeaways

 Quality KPIs.
 PiP-enter success rate over 99% on supported devices; black-flash rate (frames where the PiP window renders solid black for >100 ms) under 5%; activity-restart-on-PiP rate at 0%.

 Business KPIs.
-Average call duration delta (target +10% within 30 days), home-gesture abandonment rate during active call (target under 5%), and Play Store rating with “multitasking” sentiment.
+Average call-duration delta (target +10% within 30 days), home-gesture abandonment rate during an active call (target under 5%), and Play Store rating with “multitasking” sentiment.

 Reliability KPIs.
 PiP-related crash-free sessions over 99.5%; IllegalStateException on enter under 0.1%; correct aspect ratio in 100% of camera-flip scenarios.

 Q1.
 Is the primary use case live video (calling) or playback (streaming)?
-Calling → setSeamlessResizeEnabled(false), dynamic aspect ratio.
-Playback → true, MediaSession-driven actions.
+Calling → custom RemoteAction buttons (mute, switch, end) and a dynamic aspect ratio.
+Playback → a MediaSession for the default play / pause / seek controls, aspect ratio from the player.

 Q3.
 How many actions do users actually need?
 Two or three.
 Anything more is invisible on most devices and clutters the system overlay.

 Q4.
 Are foldables a non-trivial portion of your install base?
-Yes → ship setExpandedAspectRatio on day 1.
+Yes → ship setExpandedAspectRatio on day one.
 No → defer to a later release.

 Q5.
-Is dropping the call by accident a paid-product issue?
+Is an accidental call drop a paid-product problem?
 Yes → ship setCloseAction with confirmation.
-No → default close behavior is fine.
+No → the default close behavior is fine.

 When NOT to ship PiP at all

 Three cases where PiP is the wrong investment.
-First, if the product has no time-sensitive content displayed visually — an audio-only podcast app, a chat app without media — PiP adds nothing.
+First, if the product has no time-sensitive visual content — an audio-only podcast app, a chat app without media — PiP adds nothing.
 Use the system media notification instead.

-Second, if your minSdk is below API 26, or your DAU on devices below API 26 is significant, the engineering cost of supporting two paths plus a graceful fallback usually outweighs the benefit.
+Second, if your minSdk is below API 26, or your DAU on sub-API-26 devices is significant, the cost of supporting two paths plus a graceful fallback usually outweighs the benefit.
 Ship a notification-driven “return to call” instead.

-Third, if your video is end-to-end encrypted with screen-capture protection turned on (telemedicine with strict HIPAA posture), PiP appears as a black rectangle in screenshots and screen recordings.
-That is correct behavior but worth flagging to your product manager so the QA team does not file it as a bug.
+Reach for FLAG_SECURE when: you run end-to-end-encrypted video under a strict HIPAA posture.
+PiP then renders as a black rectangle in screenshots and recordings — correct behavior, but flag it to your PM so QA does not file it as a bug.

-Picture-in-picture is one piece of a calling product.
-Three adjacent surfaces deserve the same care.
+Picture-in-Picture is one piece of a calling product.
+Three adjacent surfaces deserve the same care, and if you are scoping the whole thing, our video-conferencing development team owns all four.

 Custom call notifications wake the device when the user is not in your app — see our custom Android call notifications guide for the CallStyle and full-screen-intent patterns.

-Foreground services keep the call alive when the activity goes to PiP and then to background — see our foreground services and deep links on Android 14.
+Foreground services keep the call alive when the activity goes to PiP and then to background — see our foreground services and deep links on Android guide.

 Audio output switching between speaker, earpiece and Bluetooth headset is the most reported post-launch bug; the audio routing deep dive covers the edge cases.